kwkarlwang/AlgoMonad/README.md

 ### Usage

-With the credientials acquired, now run `algomonad` on the shell.
+With the credentials acquired, now run `algomonad` on the shell.
 You should be greeted with the following interface

 ![List](./assets/List.png)